Hugorc10/Hugorc10/README.md

 <h2>My name is Hugo.
 I'm a Developer 🚀 from Brazil.</h2>

 <p>
-  I'm a Computer Science bachelor's degree student at the Universidade Estadual do Sudoeste da Bahia (UESB).
+  I am a Computer Scientist graduated from the Universidade Estadual do Sudoeste da Bahia (UESB).
   I'm passionate about technology, web development, and building useful solutions for real-world problems.
   I enjoy learning new tools, improving my technical skills, and collaborating on projects that create value.
 </p>